Monday, 13 August 2012

 With me having the following day off work, this provided a handy chance for a few pints and relaxation.
 My Irish pal Mick Deveraux met me at Kingsbury station proudly wearing his Wares hat as we travelled down to Perivale by a couple of buses.

-A Wares midfielder was robbed leading to 3-0 before a thirty yard chip made it 4-0.
+A Wares midfielder was robbed, leading to it becoming 3-0 before a thirty-yard chip made it 4-0.
 Make no mistake.
 London Tigers played some smashing football, but they were given a huge hand in their task.

 Unfortunately, I don’t have the scorers in the correct order, but Yaseen Abdullah scored twice, with other goals coming from Ruben Coloval, Claudio Jilavu and Josemar Lopes Gomes.